Set Apart to Love

 “A new command I give you; Love one another.
 As I have loved you, so you must love one another.”
 John 13:34

 The ‘old’ command, “Love your neighbor as yourself,” Leviticus 19:18 was given by God, through Moses to the Israelites in 1445 BC.
-The disciples knew this command and it was enough of a challenge to obey, but the new command would prove to be much more challenging.
+The disciples knew this command and it was enough of a challenge to obey.
+But the new command would ask more.
 They were to love each other as Jesus loved them.
 If they obeyed it, it would be obvious to the world that they were disciples of Jesus.

-Jesus, through His love, was about to go to the cross as the sacrifice for the forgiveness of sin.
+Jesus, through His love, was about to go to the cross as the sacrifice for the forgiveness of their sin and our sin.

 Ephesians 5:2 says to be imitators of God; to live a life of love; just as Jesus gave Himself up as a sacrifice to God.

-To be an imitator of God, look for examples of Jesus’ love in the gospels – the Books of Matthew, Mark, Luke and John in the Bible.
-You will find story after story of His amazing love.
+To be an imitator of God, I look for examples of Jesus’ active love in the gospels – the Books of Matthew, Mark, Luke and John in the Bible.
+Story after story tells of His amazing love.

-- I may have to show love to someone who I don’t consider lovable.
+- I may have to show love to that person few people would consider lovable.
+Deep down, I was anything but lovable before I knew Jesus.